Vrsar airport bombing: Bombing

 Although Istria was one of the less affected regions in the Croatian War of Independence, it was not spared from attacks.

 It is believed that the Vrsar Bombing was carried out by the 124th Fighter Aviation Squadron of the 117th Fighter Aviation Regiment stationed at the Željava airbase.
 The aircraft took off from Bihać and flew in from the Lim Channel.

-Just before 1 pm, the seven (according to other sources 4 to 8) Mig 21 aircraft that had taken off from Bihać rocketed and bombed the Crljenka of Vrsar, dropping 250 kg bombs, two to four cluster bombs, eight to twelve 127 mm lighting rockets, ninety to one hundred 23 mm cannon shells and twenty-five to thirty 57 mm missels, as well as a napalm bomb that did not activate.
-Because, as mentioned, an attack on Vrsar airport was not expected, and the Crljenka had little air defences, while the "survaillance and reporting service did not respond in time," the alarm sounded ten minutes after the attack had begun.
+Just before 1 pm, the seven (according to other sources 4 to 8) MiG-21 aircraft that had taken off from Bihać launched a rocket and bombing attack on Vrsar airport, dropping 250 kg bombs, two to four cluster bombs, eight to twelve 127 mm lighting rockets, ninety to one hundred 23 mm cannon shells and twenty-five to thirty 57 mm missiles, as well as a napalm bomb that failed to ignite.
+Because, as mentioned, an attack on Vrsar airport was not expected, and the airport had little air defences, while the "surveillance and reporting service did not respond in time," the alarm sounded ten minutes after the attack had begun.

 Two people lost their lives in the bombing: Dragutin Barić, a member of the Croatian Air Force, and Dragan Garvan, a member of the Vrsar Aviation Group.
 As technicians at the beginning of the war, they were fixing up agricultural aircraft for combat operations and of defense.
 Debate as to why the airport of Vrsar was attacked instead of that of Pula continues to this day.
 Also, it remains unknown who ordered the attack.

-A memorial cross was erected for the victims at the place where they were killed.
+A memorial cross was erected for the two victims at the place where they were killed.